NCAS-CMS/cf-python/docs/source/installation.rst

 .. rubric:: Regridding

 * `esmpy <https://earthsystemmodeling.org/esmpy/>`_, version 8.7.0 or
   newer.
-This is easily installed via conda with
+This can be installed via conda with

   .. code-block:: console